SchmidtDSE/maize-loss-climate-experiment/paper/paper.md

 We first build predictive models of crop yield distributions using a neural network at a spatial scale relevant to insurers.
 We then estimate changes to yield losses under different climate conditions with Monte Carlo simulation in order to estimate loss probability and severity.

 ## Definitions
-Before modeling these systems, we articulate specific mathematical definitions of the attributes we seek to predict.
+Before modeling these systems, we articulate domain-specific mathematical definitions.
 First, insurers pay out based on the magnitude of a yield loss across the aggregation of all of the fields in an insured unit.
-This loss ($l$) is defined as the difference between actual yield ($y_{actual}$) and a guarantee threshold.
-This is set by a coverage level ($c$) which is a precentage of an expected yield ($y_{expected}$) [@rma_crop_2008].
+This loss ($l$) is defined as the difference between actual yield ($y_{actual}$) and a guarantee threshold set by a coverage level ($c$) typically described as a precentage of an expected yield ($y_{expected}$) [@rma_crop_2008].

 $l = max(c * y_{expected} - y_{actual}, 0)$

-This expectation is based on historic yields.
-To establish these numbers, growers submit production histories for the covered crop ($y_{historic}$).
-The average of the 10 most recent years of that information ($d=10$) are generally used to define yield expectations [@rma_crop_2008].
+Growers submit production histories for the covered crop ($y_{historic}$) and the average of the 10 most recent years of yield ($d=10$) are generally used to define expectations [@rma_crop_2008].
 This is further explored in our interactive tools.

 $y_{expected} = \frac{y_{historic}[-d:]}{d}$

-Next, we can create a definition of loss risk ($p$) or, in other words, the probability of experiencing a loss that may incur a claim.
+Next, we can create a definition of loss risk ($p$) as the probability of experiencing a loss that may incur a claim.

 $p = P(l > 0) = P(c * y_{expected} - y_{actual} > 0) = P(\frac{y_{actual} - y_{expected}}{y_{expected}} < c - 1) = P(y_{\Delta\%} < c - 1)$

-Of course, the severity ($s$) of a loss and, thus, the size of the claim is also required to understand the future of an institution like the U.S. Federal Crop Insurance Program.
+Ginally, the severity ($s$) of a loss when it ocurrs defines the size of the claim.

 $s = \frac{l}{y_{expected}} = \max(c - \frac{y_{actual}}{y_{expected}}, 0) = \max(-1 * y_{\Delta\%} - (1 - c), 0)$

-Note that this paper presents results using 75% coverage level ($c=0.75$) per Federal Crop Insurance Corporation guidelines [@fcic_crop_2023] though our interactive tools allow for consideration of different coverage levels which may be available in certain cases.
+Note that this paper presents results using the more common 75% coverage level ($c=0.75$) per Federal Crop Insurance Corporation guidelines [@fcic_crop_2023] though our interactive tools allow for further exploration.

 ## Data
 As Yield Protection operates at the level of an insured unit (set of fields insured together), modeling these formulations requires highly local yield and climate information.
 Therefore, we use the Scalable Crop Yield Mapper (SCYM) which provides remotely sensed yield estimations from 1999 to 2022 at 30m resolution across the US Corn Belt [@lobell_scalable_2015; @deines_million_2021].
 Meanwhile, we use climate data from CHC-CMIP6 [@williams_high_2024] which, at daily 0.05 degree scale, offers both historic data from 1983 to 2016 as well as future projections in a 2030 and 2050 series.
 In choosing from its two available shared socioeconomic pathways, we prefer the "intermediate" SSP245 within CHC-CMIP6 over SSP585 per the advice of @hausfather_emissions_2020.
-This offers the following climate variables for modeling: precipitation, temperature (minimum and maximum), relative humidity (average, peak), heat index, wet bulb temperature, vapor pressure deficit, and saturation vapor pressure.
+This offers the following climate variables for modeling: precipitation, temperature (min and max), relative humidity (average, peak), heat index, wet bulb temperature, vapor pressure deficit, and saturation vapor pressure.
 Note that we prefer SCYM over some more recent alternatives [@ma_qdann_2024] given its temporal overlap with CMIP6 data.
-However, a different or longer year range should be revisited after the release of later data products like CMIP7.
+A more recent or longer year range should be revisited after the release of later data products like CMIP7.

-With these inputs in mind, we align available variables to a common grid in order to create the discrete instances needed for model training and evaluation.
+We align these variables to a common grid in order to create the discrete instances needed for model training and evaluation.
 More specifically, we create "neighborhoods" [@manski_diversified_2024] of geographically proximate fields paired with climate data through 4 character^[We also evaluate alternative neighborhood sizes in the interactive tools.] geohashing [@niemeyer_geohashorg_2008].
 This algorithm defines small populations in a grid of cells roughly 28 by 20 kilometers for use within statistical tests [@haugen_geohash_2020].
-We have a median of 83k annual yield observations at roughly field-scale per neighborhood represented within the neighborhood-level distribution.
+We observe a median of 83k annual yield observations at roughly field-scale per neighborhood represented within the neighborhood-level distribution.

 Having created these spatial groups, we model against SCYM-observed deviations from yield expectations ($y_{expected} - y_{actual}$) which can be used to calculate loss probability ($l$) and severity ($s$).
 This converts from a distribution of absolute yield outcomes to a distribution of changes or "yield deltas" which we summarize as neighborhood-level means and standard deviations.
-Using these summary statistics as the response variables for regression helps ensure appropriate dimensionality for the dataset size given approximate normalilty (79% of geohashes  are approximately normal per @kim_statistical_2013 though remaining neighborhoods may have few yield observations so are sparse).
+Using these summary statistics as the response variables for regression helps ensure appropriate dimensionality for the dataset size given approximate normalilty in most neighborhoods [@kim_statistical_2013].
 See interactive tools for further exploration.
 Finally, we similarly describe climate deltas as min, max, mean and standard deviation per month.

 ## Regression
 With these data in mind, we next build predictive models for use in simulations of future yield loss outcomes.
-Our regressors ($f$) fit neighborhood-level climate variables ($C$) and year ($x$) to predict neighborhood-level mean and standard deviation of yield changes [@kim_investigating_2024].
+Our regressors ($f$) use neighborhood-level climate variables ($C$) and year ($x$) to predict neighborhood-level mean and standard deviation of yield changes [@kim_investigating_2024].

 $y_{\Delta\%}(x) = \frac{y_{actual} - y_{expected}}{y_{expected}} = \frac{y_{\Delta}}{y_{\mu-historic}} = f(C, x, z_{\mu-historic}, z_{\sigma-historic})$

-Note that we use machine learning per the advice of @leng_predicting_2020 and @klompenburg_crop_2020 though we explore comparison to traditional approaches in discussion.
-In addition to this literature precedent, we specifically use feed forward artificial neural networks [@baheti_essential_2021] as they "natively" support multi-variable output [@brownlee_deep_2020] and may perform better in out-of-sample range estimation [@mwiti_random_2023].

-Many different kinds of neural network structures and configurations could meet these criteria.
+Note that we use machine learning per the advice of @leng_predicting_2020 and @klompenburg_crop_2020.
+We specifically use feed forward artificial neural networks [@baheti_essential_2021] as they "natively" support multi-variable output [@brownlee_deep_2020] and may perform better in out-of-sample range estimation [@mwiti_random_2023].
+Of course, many different kinds of neural network structures and configurations could meet these criteria.
 Therefore, we try various combinations of "hyper-parameters" in a grid search sweep [@joseph_grid_2018].

 | **Parameter**                | **Options**                  | **Description**                                                                                                                                                       | **Purpose**                                                                                                                          |
 | ----------------------------------------------------- | ---------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------ |